espressif/esp-idf/docs/en/api-guides/fatal-errors.rst

 Undefined behavior sanitizer (UBSAN) is a compiler feature which adds run-time checks for potentially incorrect operations, such as:

 - overflows (multiplication overflow, signed integer overflow)
-- shift base or exponent errors (e.g. shift by more than 32 bits)
+- shift base or exponent errors (e.g., shift by more than 32 bits)
 - integer conversion errors

 See `GCC documentation <https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html>`_ of ``-fsanitize=undefined`` option for the complete list of supported checks.